 To assist Nebraskan students with their search, this guide provides general data regarding the state of higher education and online higher education in Nebraska.
 This guide also includes information regarding tuition breaks for out-of-state students, the best online colleges in Nebraska, the most affordable state programs, job outlook for graduates, and tuition assistance options.

-But before we dive into our list of the best online colleges in Nebraska for 2017, let’s start with the state of higher education and online education in particular in Nebraska today.
+But before we dive into our list of the best online colleges in Nebraska for 2018, let’s start with the state of higher education and online education in Nebraska today.

 A Brief Overview of Higher Education in Nebraska

 According to the NCES, Nebraskan students can choose from 42 higher education institutions.
 During the 2015-2016 academic school year, 19,841,014 students took classes at degree-granting postsecondary institutions across the U.S. Out of this population, 136,102 students were enrolled at accredited Nebraskan colleges and universities, which includes students attending on campus or online.